How To Set Up a Home Arcade System

 Personally, I’ve been successfully using MAME on Windows with a combination of Hori’s EX2 Fighting Stick, and a Mad Catz’s Street Fighter IV GamePad, both made for use with an Xbox 360 and both considered “low budget” controllers.

-5. Get an old school CRT monitor
+5. Get an old-school CRT monitor

 Sure they’re bulky, heavy and often make a horrible whining noise, but arcade purists will not be seen dead without an authentic, 4:3 cathode-ray tube monitor to play their games on.
 As with buying a dedicated PC, such old monitors are found cheaply at flea markets and online.
 Again, you may just have one lurking in your attic or basement.